POLR2L

 DNA-directed RNA polymerases I, II, and III subunit RPABC5 is a protein that in humans is encoded by the POLR2L gene.

 Function

 This gene encodes a subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 The product of this gene contains four conserved cysteines characteristic of an atypical zinc-binding domain.
-Like its counterpart in yeast, this subunit may be shared by the other two DNA-directed RNA polymerases.
+Like its counterpart in yeast, this unit may be shared by the other two DNA-directed RNA polymerases.

 Interactions

 POLR2L has been shown to interact with POLR2C, POLR2A, POLR2B and POLR2E.